FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

-Now the tokens are safely stored in our database, we can retrieve them in our complete ToDo API endpoint and send the WUPHF.
+Now the tokens are safely stored in our database, we can retrieve them in our ToDo completion API endpoint and send the WUPHF.
 Here is some pseudo-code that implements this feature:

 ```javascript
 const axios = require('axios');